nimakaviani/managed-delivery-k8s-plugin/README.md

 - kind: k8s/resource@v1
   spec:
     container:
-      reference: my-docker-artifact # indicates use of artifact in the resource
+      reference: my-docker-artifact # indicates the use of artifact in the resource
     metadata:
       application: spinmd
     template: